Swiss Life Select will not help your finances| Updated: |

-I have already talked about Swiss Life Select (SLS) in the past.
+I have already talked about the Swiss Life Select (SLS) company in the past.
 I paid for their services.
 And I consider it is one of my biggest budgeting mistakes.
 There are many reasons for that.
-Not only was paying for their services a mistake but so was accepting some of the products they recommended.
+Not only was paying for their services a mistake.
+But so was accepting some of the products they recommended.
 And I just thought a new thing that I find out about them.
-They actually screwed me over with bad insurance.
+They screwed me over with bad insurance.

 So I want to talk more about that.
-I do not want other people to do the same mistake as me.
-While this post is focused on SLS, it applies on most of all the financial advisors and insurance advisors you will be in contact with.
+I do not want other people to make the same mistake as me.
+While this post is focused on SLS, it applies to most of all the financial advisors and insurance advisors you will be in contact with.
 They almost all have the same issues.

 As a note, this only reflects my experience with Swiss Life Select.
 Maybe some other people had a better experience with them.
 And since you have a private advisor in the company, it is also possible that my bad experience is related to that.

-So, let’s see what is wrong with that SLS offers you in this post!
+So, let’s see what is wrong with that SLS offers you in this article!
 I hope that this does not come as too much of a rant.
-I did some bad choice by trusting these people and I want people to avoid doing the same mistake as me!
+I made some bad choices by trusting these people, and I want people to avoid making the same mistake as me!

 My experience with Swiss Life Select

-First, it is important to get some context.
+First, it is essential to get some context.
 Two years ago, I had a much smaller knowledge of investing.
 And I was much less aware of what you can do for free.
-This is important.
+It is important.
 Now, I would simply laugh if I heard some of the things they recommended me at that time.

-In 2016, I was contacted on the phone by Swiss Life Select to have an appointment and review my insurances, investments, retirement and taxes plans.
-Normally, they only contact you because somebody gives them your phone number.
-I am pretty sure I was contacted by random phone list.
+In 2016, I was contacted on the phone by Swiss Life Select to have an appointment and review my insurances, investments, retirement, and tax plans.
+Usually, they only contact you because somebody gives them your phone number.
+I am pretty sure I was contacted from a random phone list.
 But I cannot know for sure.

 So, we settled on the appointment date.
-It lasted two or three hours and we discussed my insurances, my retirement, and my investments.
-It was mostly interesting discussions.
-But there was a lot of things I already knew.
+It lasted two or three hours, and we discussed my insurances, my retirement, and my investments.
+Mostly, it was an interesting discussion.
+But there were a lot of things I already knew.
 And they insisted on going slowly over everything.
-It was too long honestly.
+It was too long, honestly.
 But for people who do not know enough about these subjects, it may have been good.

 After this, we settled on another appointment to review their offer.
-They proposed several things:
+SLS proposed me several things:

 - Change my car insurance for a cheaper one.